DiLi-Lab/EMTeC/README.md

 ### Fixation correction

+The manual fixation correction, as opposed to all other preprocessing steps, requires different dependencies.
 In order to manually correct the extracted fixations, primarily fixing vertical drifts during eye-tracking, please first create a new virtual environment and install the necessary requirements: